-I’m very satisfied with it on first boot and even more so as it has evolved into a more usable work tool with what seems to be insane battery life.
+I’m delighted with it on first boot and even more so as it has evolved into a more usable work tool with what seems to be insane battery life.
 The downsides mean that this laptop won’t be for everyone.
 We already knew that.
 The Pine64 devs clearly state this on their website and during the order process.

 That said, if you are still interested, then chances are you will be generously impressed as I’ve been.
-Impressed especially with it’s build quality, battery life/low power consumption, value and the large and fast-growing community of developers and end-users surrounding it!
+Impressed especially with its build quality, battery life/low power consumption, value, and the large and fast-growing community of developers and end-users surrounding it!

 Update – Oct 12th, 2020: I’ve installed Manjaro i3 on my Pinebook Pro.
 As I’ve updated above, the Pinebook Pro now launches with ZRAM enabled.
 Similar to my recommended ZRAM setup.
 As such, you can skip or check for the install of ZRAM as it’s already in place at least on Manjaro i3.
 I’ve attached the above screenshot of my current Pinebook Pro desktop.